Building entity views

 Transaction support

-and enables transactions on all state modifying HTTP methods: POST, PUT, PATCH or DELETE.
+The DefaultEntityViewFactory uses a TransactionalEntityViewProcessorRegistry and enables transactions on all state modifying HTTP methods: POST, PUT, PATCH or DELETE.

-, transactions will be enabled by default for all form views: create, update, delete and custom form views.
+If a transaction manager bean name is available on the EntityConfiguration, transactions will be enabled by default for all form views: create, update, delete and custom form views.

-This means that all calls in state modifying doControl()
+This means that all calls in state modifying doControl() methods of all EntityViewProcessor instances will happen in a single transaction.

-The transaction manager bean name is registered as an attribute EntityAttributes.TRANSACTION_MANAGER_NAME
+The transaction manager bean name is registered as an attribute EntityAttributes.TRANSACTION_MANAGER_NAME and is detected automatically for every Spring Data repository based entity.

-to use, the name of the transaction manager bean or a TransactionTemplate
+You can enable transactions manually on the EntityViewFactoryBuilder by specifying either the PlatformTransactionManager to use, the name of the transaction manager bean or a TransactionTemplate if you need more fine-grained control.

 Model attributes

-exposes the following model attributes to the Spring MVC view:
+The GenericEntityViewController exposes the following model attributes to the Spring MVC view:

-Attribute name | Value |
+| Attribute name | Value |

 entityViewRequest |